lookit/lookit-docs/docs/source/community-study-approval-process.rst

 Step 2: peer review
 =====================

-Next, post a preview link for your study on the Lookit Slack #researchers channel to
+Next, post a preview link for your study on the CHS/Lookit Slack #researchers channel to
 gather some feedback from researchers *outside your group*.
 This is like getting a bunch of fresh eyes at a lab meeting made up of researchers who work online!
 Check out the Slack channel to see many previous examples of how to post review requests,